lowsky/gh-dashboard-relay/README.md

 then setup the `github-token` (see [Setup Github Token](#setupgithubtoken) ) before starting via:

-    yarn run dev
+    yarn dev

-for a simple `dev mode`: it starts the serverless-based server and the web app in parallel.
+for a simple `dev mode`: it starts the serverless-based serverless functions and the web app in parallel.

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Built-in GraphQL-backend

-It also provides a GraphIql Playground at <http://localhost:3000/.netlify/functions/graphql> - which is great (Note: you may need to specify this endpoint http://localhost:3000/.netlify/functions/graphql , too) for using and playing with different graphql queries, e.g.:
+It also provides a GraphIql Playground at <http://localhost:3000/api/graphql> - which is great (Note: you may need to specify this endpoint http://localhost:3000/.netlify/functions/graphql , too) for using and playing with different graphql queries, e.g.:
 ```graphql